United Airlines Flight 175: Calls

 Two New York air traffic controllers communicate the positioning of United Airlines Flight 175 live.

 Crash

 At 08:58, Flight175 was over New Jersey at 28,500 ft, by which point al-Shehhi would have seen the smoke pouring from the North Tower in the distance.
-The airplane was in a sustained power dive of more than 24,000 ft in the 5minutes and 4seconds between approximately 08:58 and the moment of impact, at an average rate of over 5,000 ft per minute.
+The airplane was in a sustained power dive of more than 24,000 ft in the fiveminutes and four seconds between approximately 08:58 and the moment of impact, at an average rate of over 5,000 ft per minute.
 Bottiglia later said that he and his colleagues "were counting down the altitudes, and they were descending, right at the end, at 10,000 feet per minute.
 That is absolutely unheard of for a commercial jet."